AndrewBanks10/simpler-redux/README.md

 #### _connectLifeCycleComponentWithStore_

 **Description**
 The `connectLifeCycleComponentWithStore` function has the same object parameters as `connectWithStore` above and performs the same functions.
 However, it also allows you to implement react life cycle events in your `serviceFunctions` object.
-This allows you to move the react life cycle business code out of the UI and into the business code module.
+This allows you to move the non-DOM oriented react life cycle business code out of the UI and into the business code module.
 Below is an example of what can be done in `serviceFunctions`.
 ```javascript
 export const serviceFunctions = {
   componentDidMount: store => console.log('componentDidMount'),